You may also like:

 Customer focus, or client focus, is a company culture that prioritizes the needs and experiences of customers and puts them at the center of the decision-making process.

-Some of the customer focus examples include quality customer support, developing the best solutions for clients rather than the best products in general, using various data to understand customer behavior better, asking for customer feedback and taking it seriously to improve, focusing on their satisfaction, etc.
+Some examples include quality customer support, developing the best solutions for clients rather than the best products in general, using various data to understand customer behavior better, asking for customer feedback and taking it seriously to improve, and focusing on their satisfaction.

 Although client focus is usually associated with customer support and specific customer service skills, a customer-focused approach impacts all aspects of the business, from hiring the right employees and creating a pleasant work environment to a flawless post-purchase experience.